 Chrysoroyiatissa Monastery Cyprus

-To discover more about the history of Cyprus, pay a visit to Chrysoroyiatissa Monastery.
-Located just a 40-minute car journey from Panagia village, this religious site dates back to the 12th century, while the building you see today was built in 1770.
+If you want to discover the history of Cyprus then pay a visit to Chrysoroyiatissa Monastery.
+Located just a 40-minute car journey from Panagia village, this religious site dates back to the 12th century.
+However, the building you see here today was built in 1770.
 You should note, to get to this attraction you’ll need to hire a car.